 - In the Whateley Universe, it's done in "Ayla and the Networks", as the good guys of the the Intelligence Cadet Corps lower themselves down a cable into an air shaft, diasbling alarms as they go, in order to break into the secret lair being rented by The Masterminds and figure out their caper.
 Lampshaded by one of the team, who won't stop humming the theme song to Mission: Impossible.

-- This also happened in an episode of Jimmy Neutron, where the kids were breaking into a museum and trying to steal an artifact.
+- This also happened in an episode of The Adventures of Jimmy Neutron: Boy Genius, where the kids were breaking into a museum and trying to steal an artifact.